commoncrawl/cc-index-table/README.md

 The script [convert_url_index.sh](src/script/convert_url_index.sh) runs `CCIndex2Table` using Spark on Yarn.

-Columns are defined described in the table schema ([flat](src/main/resources/schema/cc-index-schema-flat.json) or [nested](src/main/resources/schema/cc-index-schema-nested.json)).
+Columns are defined and described in the table schema ([flat](src/main/resources/schema/cc-index-schema-flat.json) or [nested](src/main/resources/schema/cc-index-schema-nested.json)).

 ## Query the table in AWS Athena

-First, the table needs to be imported into [AWS Athena]().
+First, the table needs to be imported into [Amazon Athena](https://aws.amazon.com/athena/).
 In the Athena Query Editor:

 1. create a database `ccindex`: `CREATE DATABASE ccindex` and make sure that it's selected as "DATABASE"
 2. edit the "create table" statement ([flat](src/sql/athena/cc-index-create-table-flat.sql) or [nested](src/sql/athena/cc-index-create-table-nested.sql)) and add the correct table name and path to the Parquet/ORC data on `s3://`.
 Execute the "create table" query.